-As the largest distribution network operator in Finland, Caruna is considered a critical company for the security of supply.
-Security of supply means the ability to handle disturbances and states of crisis with a minimum amount of special arrangements and damage.
-We are prepared to maintain our ability to supply electricity on the current supply security level even during a longer crisis.
-By investing into the reliability of our electrical network, we ensure the security and continuity of supply, particularly during disturbances caused by the climate.
+As the largest distribution network operator in Finland, Caruna is considered a critical company for the security of supply, which means the ability to handle disturbances and crisis situations with a minimum amount of special arrangements and damage.
+We are prepared to maintain our ability to supply electricity on the current level of the reliability of supply even during a longer crisis.
+By investing into the reliability of our electricity network, we ensure the security and continuity of supply, particularly during disturbances caused by the climate.

-By investing into the reliability of our electrical network, we ensure the security and continuity of supply, particularly during disturbances caused by the climate.
+By investing into the reliability of our electricity network, we ensure the security and continuity of supply, particularly during disturbances caused by the climate.

 In Finland, the power generation pool of the National Emergency Supply Agency controls energy security, which means detailed contingency and emergency planning of energy production, transmission and distribution.
 The key objective of the power generation pool is to ensure, while operating under normal circumstances, that there will be sufficient capacity to guarantee national power generation in emergencies.
 Observing the plans drawn up and tested in advance, the pool must be prepared to manage and carry out power generation in case of crisis, in accordance with the tasks and mandates assigned to it by the Government.

-As a participant in the regional pools, operating under the Agency’s national power generation pool, Caruna is a member of the ALVAR committee for regional preparedness.
-Caruna is also a member of the Finnish Communications Regulatory Authority’s HÄTY incident cooperation group, and the Krivat cooperation group for organisations critical for the security of supply.
-Over the year, we took part in six shared exercises coordinated by the authorities.
+As a participant in the regional pools working under the power generation pool of the National Emergency Supply Agency, we belong to the ELVAR committee for regional preparedness.
+We are also a member of the Finnish Communications Regulatory Authority’s HÄTY incident cooperation group, and the Krivat cooperation group for organisations critical for the security of supply.
+Over the year, we took part in three shared exercises coordinated by the authorities.

 Many of our customers are classified by the authorities as organisations critical for the security of supply.
 Under emergency law, we would take special measures to secure power distribution to these customers.

-Our operations have both direct and indirect economic impacts.
-Caruna has 270 employees.
-In 2016, we also employed roughly 2,000 contractors in projects across Finland.
-In addition, Caruna indirectly provides work for 4,000 people.
+Caruna has 276 employees.
+In 2017, we also employed roughly 2,000 contractors in projects across Finland.
+In addition, Caruna indirectly provides work for some 4,000 people.

 Economic value added to society

-The most significant direct cash flows in our business consist of electricity distribution fees, purchases from service and goods suppliers, compensation to investors, network renewal and maintenance investments, personnel wages and tax-like payments.
+The most significant direct cash flows in our business consist of electricity distribution fees, purchases from service and goods suppliers, contributions to lenders, electricity network renewal and maintenance investments, personnel wages and tax-like payments.